rtscowen/rtscowen.github.io/_posts/2024-08-03-k8s-for-DS-part-1.md

 # Exploring Cluster Resources

+We're going to introduce two of the most important k8s verb commands you'll learn, `get` and `describe`.
+Get is useful for a bird's eye summary.
+Describe is for when you want more details, and is particularly useful for debugging (in combination with the `events` command and `logs`).

 ## Namespaces

 In industry, a typical setup from your platform team would be that you have a namespace created for your team, with all of your team’s resources residing in that namespace.
 Namespaces provide an isolation mechanism, with the names of resources being unique within a namespace.
 This way, ML-team-1 and ML-team-2 can both have resources named **perform-feature-making-incantations-from-BI-pipeline-output** without worrying about clashes.